30 Reasons to Love Boulder

 3. High-fiving other hikers at the top of the thigh-burning Mt.
 Sanitas hike — and then being rejuvenated by the views of Boulder Valley.

-4. Letting tiny tots strip down and run with total glee through Pearl Street's pop-jet fountain (at Pearl and 14th Sts).
+4. Letting tiny tots run and splash with total glee through Pearl Street's pop-jet fountain (at Pearl and 14th Sts).

 6. Hearing a concert — any concert — at Chautauqua Auditorium, with its breathtaking acoustics.
 Audiences can listen for owls hooting in therafters between songs.

-7. Dining at dozens of award-winning restaurants that make us America's Foodiest Town, according to Bon Appétit magazine.
+7. Dining at dozens of award-winning restaurants that make Boulder America's Foodiest Town, according to Bon Appétit magazine and Pearl Street one of the Top Ten Foodie Streets in America according to Food + Wine.

 8. Admiring the view at University of Colorado's Varsity Bridge, which resembles a scene from an impressionist painting.